triptease/docs/structured-data.md

 #### numberOfItems

-Just set this to zero so we know you have no availability.
+Just set this to zero, so we know you have no availability.
 See https://schema.org/numberOfItems